mmocny/inp-workshop/README.md

-## Discuss: Presentation Delays
+## Discuss: Rendering and Presentation Delays

-So far, we’ve looked at the performance of JavaScript, via input delay or event handlers, but what else affects rendering Next Paint?
+So far, we’ve looked at Input delays and Processing of event handlers, but what else affects Interaction to Next Paint?

-Well, updating the page with expensive effects!
+Well, the time spent actually rendering the page!

 Even if the page update comes quickly, the browser may still have to work hard to render them!

 * On the main thread:
   * UI frameworks that need to render updates after state changes
   * DOM changes, or toggling many expensive CSS query selectors can trigger lots of Style, Layout, Paint.
+  * Long running Paint for complex scenes (for example, pages with very large amounts of text)

 * Off the main thread:
   * Using CSS to power GPU effects
   * Adding very large high-resolution images